fastworkco/app-engineering-challenge/README.md

 ## The challenge

 Here is the layout and description that should be produced:

 <img src="files/layout1.jpg" width="200">

 - Create slider prodcuct card (using mock data).
 - Each card can click to detail product page.

 <img src="files/layout2.jpg" width="200">
 <img src="files/layout3.jpg" width="200">

-    - Create layout detail and fill data from Api **[GET] product detail**.
+- Create layout detail and fill data from Api [GET] product detail.
 - This page can back to previous page.

 > More detail UI layout example see our app Fastwork.